AmbireTech/adex-protocol/OCEAN.md

 The main reason we want to do that, is that, by design, a decentralized consensus means that every validator/miner in the network has to compute the result of all transactions, therefore making it expensive to use on-chain transactions for every action in your dApp.
 Plus, most actions in a dApp do not actually require changing a global ledger.

-@TODO
-The most known ways for off-chain scaling are sidechains and state channels, but in our case neither of them was right for us.
+The most known ways for off-chain scaling are sidechains and state channels, but we felt like our case did not fit in any of those scaling solutions @TODO what we made felt quite natural for us, and after that we discovered that it might be useful for more people

 **O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is a very simple way to scale dApps.